Anti Bribery Policy

 Where a public official has requested a payment, employees or associated persons should ask for further details of the purpose and nature of the payment in writing.
 If the public official refuses to give these, this should be reported immediately to the Managing Director.

 If the public official provides written details, the Managing Director will consider the nature of the payment.
-Local legal advice may be sought by the Company.
+Local legal advice may be sought.

-If it is concluded that the payment is a legitimate fee, for example part of a genuine fast-track process, or is permitted locally, the Company will authorise the employee to make the payment.
+If it is concluded that the payment is a legitimate fee, for example part of a genuine fast-track process, or is permitted locally, our organisation will authorise the employee to make the payment.

-If an employee or associated person has any other concerns about the nature of a request for payment, they should report it to Legal Director using the reporting procedure set out in this Policy and in accordance with the Company’s Whistleblowing Policy.
+If an employee or associated person has any other concerns about the nature of a request for payment, they should report it to Managing Director using the reporting procedure set out in this policy and in accordance with our whistleblowing policy.

 Corporate entertainment, gifts, hospitality and promotional expenditure